Wednesday - June 7, 2023

 • The straining beams receive the thrust from the principal rafters and keep the junction in a stable position.

-• A straining beam is introduced on the tie beam within the queen-posts to counteract each thrust from inclined struts which happen in compression.
+• A straining beam is introduced on the tie beam within the queen posts to counteract each thrust from inclined struts which happens in compression.

 • These trusses are suitable for spans between 8 to 12 metres.

-• The joint at that head of queen-post -is formed due upon the junction of pair compression members (principal timber plus straining beam) and each tension member(queen-post).
+• The joint at the head of the queen-post -is formed due upon the junction of pair compression members (principal timber plus straining beam) and each tension member(queen-post).

 Types Various Trusses, Trusses, Various Trusses, King-post, truss, Queen post truss, Types of Trusses, The first 8 types are essentially wooden trusses, Mansard truss, Truncated truss, Bel-fast truss, Steel truss, Composite trusses,